johnYork-Erwin/BattleShip/README.md

 ## Technologies

-This site spans a few different pages each built with the Materialize framework and added to with fairly few extra CSS code.
-It is written in HTML and sometimes the HTML is actually rendered by jQuery in the attached JavaScript files.
-To call on the API we used AJAX and (because we're traveling between four different pages each game that gets played) we are extensively making use of localStorage to set and retrieve data about the game state.
+This site spans a few different pages each built with the Materialize framework and added to with only a little extra CSS code.
+It is written in HTML and what JavaScript is run accesses the HTML using jQuery.
+To call on the API I used AJAX and (because the user travels between four different pages for each game played) I extensively making use of localStorage to set and retrieve data about the game state.

 ## Greatest Difficulty